dgroomes/stackoverflow-look-back/README.md

   extension APIs themselves, there are significant differences.
 In fact, porting the extension to FireFox has been one of the most challenging software efforts I've done in recent years!
 In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.
+* DONE Drop the Manifest V3 implementation.
+I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
+This was my first web extension.
+Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
+For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early 2022 at the earliest.
+See this related blog post at [blog.mozilla.org](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/).
+Firefox will support Manifest V2 for at least another year.
+So that's early 2023 at the earliest.
+There is no value proposition for me to support a Manifest V3 version of the extension today when I can pay that implementation cost when the time comes that Manifest V2 support ends.
+The cost will almost definitely be lower then than now because of the inevitable enrichment of docs, StackOverflow posts, etc over time.
+So, drop the Manifest V3 support.
+* DONE Create an extension HTML page as an alternative to `generate-html.html`.
+This page will render the post data in a similar way but it will stop short of the downloading step.
+This page is meant to be used as an ephemeral view.
+Why?
+This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
+    * DONE Create a browser action to open the "generate-html.html" page
+        * DONE (only implemented "Scrape" and "Expand") Because web extensions are only allowed one UI control in the browser, we can't just add a new button to implement this feature.
+Instead, we need to extend the `execute.html` page and remove its "automatic action detection based on URL" logic and replace it with explicitly "Scrape Votes", "Expand Post Data", "View", and "Download" buttons.
+This was actually the original implementation a long while back so I can copy from the original code.
+    * ABANDONED (Something strange is up with the extension styles, there's some injected CSS I don't know where it's coming from) Fix the styles
+    * ABANDONED (Chrome only allows either a browser action or page actions, but not both.
+Oh well.
+I've figured out I can just bookmark the extension HTML page which works great.).
+Allow the extension to show the "View posts" button from any page.
+This should be a "browser action" instead of a
+      "page action" (I'm so glad I dropped the Manifest V3 support because then I'd have to solve for the unified actions way too).

 ## Notes